-- A. Students that exhibit a substantial deficiency in reading as determined by standard assessments will be provided intensive reading instruction immediately following the identification of the reading deficiency.
+- A. Each student must participate in the statewide, standardized assessment program required by s.
+1008.22 Each student who does not achieve a Level 3 or above on the statewide, standardized English-Language Arts assessment or the Mathematics assessment must be evaluated to determine the nature of the student's difficulty, the areas of academic need and strategies for providing academic supports to improve the student's performance [FS1008.25 (4) a]. - B. Elementary students will participate, as appropriate, in the screening, diagnostic assessment, intervention, remediation, and enrichment processes as published in the district's K-12 Comprehensive Reading Plan. - C. Students in grades K-5 will participate in regular district or classroom reading, math, writing, social studies, and science assessments. - D. Students that exhibit a substantial deficiency in reading as determined by standardized assessments will be provided intensive reading instruction immediately following the identification of the reading deficiency.
 The student's reading proficiency will be reassessed by locally-determined assessments or through standardized assessments at the beginning of the grade following the intensive reading instruction.
-Teachers will continue to implement intensive reading instruction until the reading deficiency is remediated. - B. The classroom teachers shall allocate remedial and supplemental instruction (Tier 2 and/or Tier 3) as specified by current Florida Statute, with priority given to students who are deficient in reading by the end of grade 3.
-The district will provide the training and resources to ensure that teachers are implementing research based reading strategies that have been shown to be successful in improving reading among low-performing readers.
+Teachers will continue to implement intensive reading instruction until the reading deficiency is remediated. - E. The classroom teachers shall allocate remedial and supplemental instruction (Tier 2 and/or Tier 3), with priority given to students who are deficient in reading by the end of grade 3.
+The district will provide the training and resources to ensure that teachers are implementing research based reading strategies that have been shown to be successful in improving reading among low-performing readers. - F. Grade 3 students who do not meet Good Cause exemption from mandatory retention are recommended to participate in the district's summer reading camp.
+Students will receive research-based reading instruction which includes phonemic awareness, phonics, fluency, vocabulary and comprehension.
+Instruction will occur through whole group, small group computer assisted and individualized instruction.
+Students will be provided the opportunity to work on the district reading portfolio and are able to participate in the alternative assessment to meet Good Cause.

-V. PARENT NOTIFICATION AND PROGRESS MONITORING
+IV.
+PARENT NOTIFICATION AND PROGRESS MONITORING

-- A. Any time during a grading period that a student is in danger of failing, the teacher must make a documented contact with the parent by speaking with them on the phone, meeting in a conference, or sending written notification.
-[FAC 6A-6.0908] - B. Notification will be in a language or mode of communication understandable by parents/guardians, unless clearly not feasible. - C. The parent/guardian of any student in grades K-3 who exhibits a substantial deficiency in reading will be informed that if the student's reading deficiency is not remediated by the end of grade 3, the student must be retained unless exempt from mandatory retention for Good Cause (See section VIII).
-Parents and guardians will be provided strategies to use in helping their child succeed. - D. Schools will provide frequent monitoring of student progress, and upon subsequent evaluation, if the deficiency has not been remediated, the student may be retained.
-Students will continue to receive remedial or supplemental (Tier 2 and/or Tier 3) instruction.
-[FS 1008.25(4)(c)] - E. Annually, the school district will report to parents/guardians in a language they understand, unless clearly not feasible [FAC 6A-6.0908(2)], the following information: - 1. the progress of each student toward achieving state and district expectations for proficiency in reading and mathematics; and - 2. the results on each statewide assessment test; and - 3. the evaluation of each student's progress based upon classroom work, observations, tests, and other relevant information. - F. No promotion or retention decision may be made for any individual student classified as ELL/LEP based solely on a score on any single assessment instrument, whether such assessment instrument is part of the statewide assessment program or of a particular district's formal assessment process.
-A formal retention recommendation regarding an ELL/LEP student may be made through action of an ELL/LEP committee.
-This committee meeting is held prior to Good Cause decision affecting ELL/LEP students.
+- A. Any time during a grading period that a student is in danger of failing, the teacher must make a documented contract with the parent by speaking with them on the phone, meeting in a conference, or sending written notification. - B. The parent/guardian of any student in grades K-3 who exhibits a substantial deficiency in reading will be informed that that if the student's reading deficiency is not remediated by the end of grade 3, the student must be retained unless exempt from mandatory retention for Good Cause (See section VII).
+Parents and guardians will be provided strategies to use in helping their child succeed. - C. Annually, the school district will report to parents/guardians in a language they understand, unless clearly not feasible [FAC 6A-6.0908(2)], the following information: - 1. the progress of each student toward achieving state and district expectations for proficiency in reading and mathematics; and - 2. the results on each statewide assessment test; and - 3. the evaluation of each student's progress based upon classroom work, observations, tests, and other relevant information

+V. INSTRUCTIONAL PROGRAM FOR RETENTION YEAR

+B. Students who are retained will be provided an intensive program that is different from the previous year's program which can include, but not limited to adapting to a student's learning style, change in teacher, change in delivery models, or other assistance.

 VI.
-INSTRUCTIONAL PROGRAM FOR RETENTION YEAR

-- A. If a student's reading deficiency is not remediated by the end of grade 3 as demonstrated on the statewide assessment test in reading for grade 3, the student must be retained unless determined to be exempt for good cause. - B. Students who are retained will be provided an intensive program that is different from the previous year's program which can include, but not limited to adapting to a student's learning style, change in teacher, change in delivery models, or other assistance.

-VII.
 INSTRUCTIONAL PROGRAM FOR STUDENT WITH MULTIPLE RETENTIONS